airsidemobile/JOSESwift/README.md

 As of now, usage is limited to iOS.
 See [Security](#security) for details.

-> :bulb: Please note that some details of the JOSE standards are not completely implemented (yet).
+> :bulb: Please note that this implementation of the JOSE standards is not fully complete yet.
 For example, there is only a limited set of supported algorithms available at the moment.
 Moreover we currently only support compact serialization of JOSE types.
-If you are missing a specific feature, algorithm or serialization, feel free to [submit a pull request](#contributing).
+If you are missing a specific feature, algorithm, or serialization, feel free to [submit a pull request](#contributing).

 ## Contents